Day 1: Darwin to Arnhem Land and Kakadu National Park

 Experienced guide, meals as indicated, national park entry fee and accommodation as below:

-3 nights Permanent tented camp (with shared facilities) and 1 night camping.
+4 nights Permanent tented camp (with shared facilities).

 B = Breakfast, L = Lunch, D = Dinner.